WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ### How long does it take to make my wallet 100% private?

-Depending on many factors, such as the `Anonymity score target`, the `Coinjoin strategy`, the amount of bitcoin, and the liquidity of the coordinator, this can take from a few hours to several days or even more.
+Depending on many factors, such as the `Coinjoin Strategy` (_Anonymity core target_ and _Non-private coin isolation_), the amount of bitcoin, and the liquidity of the coordinator, this can take from a few hours to several days or even more.

 ### What coinjoin strategy should I select?